TosbackCgusBridge-Bot/CGUs-versions/Forbes/Privacy Policy.md

 How to Contact Us

 If you have any questions regarding our privacy statement, please feel free to contact us by e-mail at privacy@forbes.com.
 We read every message submitted and try to reply promptly to every one.
-Our mailing address is Forbes.com LLC, Customer Service, 60 Fifth Avenue, New York, NY 10011.
+Our mailing address is Forbes Media LLC, Customer Service, 499 Washington Blvd., 9th Floor, Jersey City, NJ 07310.

 How Will I Know if the Privacy Policy Is Changed?